lostjared/libmx2/README.md

 while using an approach I prefer, an Object Oriented Design.
 I have experimented with AI in some of the example projects for this library.

 # In Progress
-I am working on adding support for Vulkan
+I am working on adding support for Vulkan (its not complete)

 ## Features